Aaron-Bopp/Obsidian-notes/me/notes/DrK Interviews.md

     - if you don't know who you are where does your sense of identity come from --> others
     - one function of [[ego]] is to compare
     - #DrK "[[ego]] is when the sense of self comes from the outside"
-- #Explore Is my vacuum of self filled with my intelligence?
+- #TO/PONDER/ME  Is my vacuum of self filled with my intelligence?
 - Alexithymia - someone who is colorblind to emotion
-    - #BigThoughts Men are socially developed to suppress emotions except for anger
+    - Men are socially developed to suppress emotions except for anger
         - anger is the only thing men understand
         - all other emotions are not developed
 - #DrK "There is evidence that having an internally consistent way of viewing the world is a good way to find peace and happiness and to build resilience"